 - Transparency and Traceability

 How does Blockchain Enhance Cybersecurity?

 In cybersecurity, the CIA triad model serves as a benchmark for evaluating an organization’s security model.
-The triad is consists of:
+The triad consists of:

 This means providing access to only those who have a legitimate interest and are authorized to access the data.
-While streaming across untrusted networks, blockchain data is fully encrypted, ensuring that it is not accessible by unauthorized parties.
+While streaming across untrusted networks, blockchain data is fully encrypted, ensuring that it is not accessible to unauthorized parties.

 Blockchain can enable extensive security measures by employing critical public infrastructure to authenticate participants and encrypt their communication.
 However, storing backups of private keys in secondary storage puts them in danger of being stolen.